-EVERY 10, 000 MILES OR 6 MONTHS EVERY YEAR
+EVERY YEAR

-Brakes Inspect, adjust or replace as necessary Battery Clean, neutralize and coat terminals with petroleum jelly.
+Battery Clean, neutralize and coat terminals with petroleum jelly.

-Wheel Bearings Clean and repack

 A-Frame, Step Wire brush and paint frame at front and rear.

-Tires Inspect and rotate

 LP Bottles Have purged by LP supplier.

-Spare Tire Carrier Lubricate moving parts.
-0

-Casta Windows & Daar Seams Check and reseal exterior seams, windows,

-Seals, windows & Door Clean with mild detergent and coat with Supicone. lights and vents if necessary.
-Use ten X or equivalent.

-TV Antenna Lubricate all moving parts with silicone lubricant.
-Hitch Coupler and Ball Check for wear or damage.
-Assure all parts

-operate freely.
-Replace any component if

-Exterior Wax worn or damaged.
+Seams equivalent.
+Check and reseal exterior seams, windows, lights and vents if necessary.
+Use Ten X or Hitch Coupler and Ball Check for wear or damage.
+Assure all parts operate freely.
+Replace any component if worn or damaged.

-Escape Window Lubricate latches with WD-40.

-LP Bottles Check tightness of center hold down rod where it

-fastens to A-Frame

-A - 6
+A